petersulyok/smfc/README.md

    2. then their speed can be safely configured in `[Lower Critical, Upper Critical]` interval
    3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set the all fan speeds back to 100% in the zone

 Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
-In order to avoid IPMI's assertion mechanism described here please follow the next steps:
+To avoid IPMI's assertion mechanism described here please follow the next steps:

   1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website
   2. Per fan: configure proper IMPI sensor thresholds adjusted to the fan speed interval